 "Acaster Malbis, near York, which alone keeps the name in remembrance, is believed to have been one of their residences; and the second Richard had a house close to the city, at Clementhorpe on the Ouse.
 In 1191 he and his brother Hugh were excommunicated by the Pope as adherents and abettors of Prince John ; but he contrived to make his peace with the authorities, and in 1198 founded a Praemonstratensian Abbey at Newbo in Lincolnshire, endowing it with all his lands in the village of Newbo, the churches of Acaster, and Kyneton.
 John Malebisse was Joint-Sheriff of Yorkshire in 1314."

 Early History of the Moltbie family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Moltbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Moltbie research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Moltbie History in all our PDF Extended History products and printed products wherever possible.